Tom Higgins Contact and Background Information

 Office Hours and Availability:

-Calling my office line is not the best option for reaching me.
-An email will get the quickest response.
+Calling my office line is not the best way to reach me.

 Background: